automacoin/automacoin/docs/arch-v1.0.md

 ### Why different services (APIs)?

-TODO 03
-	- Enable developers to come up with their own approaches to the solution
+* Provides a quick, easy to agree communications standard, that we can evolve in further versions.

+* Enable developers to come up with their own approaches to the solution.
+In other words, as long as a **client** complies with the API protocol to communicate with the **pool manager**, then anybody can implement their own client, with the optimizations they see fit in the language they prefer.
+We envision that eventually, given that the computations will be rewarded, optimum ways to compute the TMs will emerge.

+* Facilitate specialization from the contributors.

 ### Why a Patricia Merkle Trie for the storage?